 The islands can be warmer in general but can be hit hard by winds so go well-prepared with wind and a rain-proof jacket like the Marmot one.

-The secret to getting dressed in colder weather is to have layers of clothes that you can easily add or remove depending on how much warm or cold you feel.
+The secret to getting dressed in colder weather is to have layers of clothes that you can easily add or remove depending on how warm or cold you feel.

 If you are thinking of visiting a ski resort in Greece, November may not be a good month as there will be no snow around to ski.
-However, hiking or just driving through the mountainous villages of Zagorochoria or Pelion will be a very rewarding experience.
+However, hiking or just driving through the mountainous villages of Zagorochoria or Pelion will be a rewarding experience.

 But you will need appropriate hiking boots to avoid unwanted slips or even injuries in areas where there are many leaves on slippery ground.